-2 Data protection.
+&lt;sup>2 Data protection.
 IUCN takes data protection and management seriously and is committed to safeguarding and protecting Personal Data of private individuals.
-As such, the entirety of RISE in 2023, including the application submission process, is in accordance with the IUCN Data Protection Policy.
+As such, the entirety of RISE in 2024, including the application submission process, is in accordance with the IUCN Data Protection Policy.

-RISE grants challenge 2023 timeline
+RISE grants challenge 2024 timeline

-Stage 1 - Expression of Interest (EOI) submission stage 31 May - 30 June 2023 31 May 2023 Call for Proposals launched and timeframe for submitting questions is open via email to RISE@iucn.org Submit your Expression of Interest through SMApply 6 June 2023 Information webinar - register here 13 June 2023 Timeframe for sending questions via email to RISE@iucn.org closes 16 June 2023 Frequently Asked Questions available online on the RISE webpage.
-30 June 2023 EOI submission deadline - late submissions will not be considered.
+Stage 1 - Expression of Interest (EOI) submission stage 10 May to 7 June 2024 25 April 2024 Call for Proposals launched and timeframe for submitting questions is open via email to RISE@iucn.org 9 May 2024 Information webinar - register here 10 May 2024 Application window open.
+Submit your Expression of Interest through SMApply 17 May 2024 Timeframe for sending questions via email to RISE@iucn.org closes 22 May 2024 Frequently Asked Questions available online on the RISE webpage.
+7 June 2024 EOI submission deadline - late submissions will not be considered.

-Stage 2 - Eligibility screening stage 1 to 21 July 2023 1 - 21 July 2023 Eligibility screening and selecting applicants for full proposal development
+Stage 2 - Eligibility screening stage 10 to 29 June 2024 10 June - 29 June 2024 Eligibility screening and selecting applicants for full proposal development

-Stage 3 - Invited proposal submission stage 21 July to 22 August 2023 21 July 2023 Technical application and timeframe to submit questions to RISE@iucn.org opens 4 August 2023 Timeframe for sending questions via email to RISE@iucn.org closes 22 August 2023 Proposal submission deadline - late submissions will not be considered
+Stage 3 - Invited proposal submission stage 1 to 31 July 2024 1 July 2024 Technical application and timeframe to submit questions to RISE@iucn.org opens 15 July 2024 Timeframe for sending questions via email to RISE@iucn.org closes 31 July 2024 Proposal submission deadline - late submissions will not be considered

-Stage 4 - Technical evaluation stage 24 August to 9 October 2023 24 August - 8 September 2023 The Technical Evaluation Committee shortlists the top 10 applications.
-11 September - 6 October 2023 RISE Steering Committee interviews the 10 shortlisted applications 9 October 2023 Finalists are notified to proceed to the due diligence stage.
+Stage 4 - Technical evaluation stage 1 August to 9 October 2024 1 August - 16 August 2024 Technical screening to longlist up to 12 applications.
+19 August - 4 September 2024 Technical Evaluation Committee review and scoring of up to 12 applications 6 September - 27 September 2024 RISE Steering Committee interviews up to 8 shortlisted applications 30 September 2024 Finalists are notified to proceed to the due diligence stage.

-Stage 5 - Due diligence stage 9 October to 01 December 2023 9 October - 01 December 2023 Selected finalists undergo a due diligence process.
+Stage 5 - Due diligence stage 30 September to 1 December 202 4 30 September - 1 December 2024 Selected finalists undergo a due diligence process.

-Stage 6 - Grant winners finalisation 01 December to 31 December 2023 01 - 31 December 2023 Grant agreements are signed.
+Stage 6 - Grant winners finalisation 1 December to 31 December 2024 1 December - 31 December 2024 Grant agreements are signed.
 All applicants will be informed about the results.